Misadventures in France 2010 – Part 5

 We selected a lunch spot the closest to the water that we could get and sat at a table on the interior terrace.
 We enjoyed a plate of fresh langoustine followed by my beloved mussels.
 It was a relaxing and enjoyable moment and worth the hike.

 On the way back the tide was out so we could walk on the beach the entire 4.5 kilometers back to the chateau.
 We passed over shells, a called them “shell carnage” my husband called them a “shell cemetery.”
-It would be a child’s dream for shell collecting there were a million!
+It would be a child’s dream to collect shells – there were a million!

 And it was worth the wait.
 My husband and I had never seen a plateau as copious as the one served at the Chateau Richeux.

-I was feeling bad, but then the maître d’hôtel that is was very rare that anyone finished.
+I was feeling bad, but then the maître d'hôtel that it was very rare that anyone finished.
 Our cards were played before we began!

 Another round with the roulante des gourmandises, a decaf espresso in the salon and it was definitely time to call it a night.
 In fact, a day.
 A magically wonderful Brittan day.